 Average Cost of a Funeral

-According to the National Funeral Directors Association (NFDA), the average cost of a funeral in 2004 was $6,500.
-This figure included a casket, but did not include the cost of a traditional burial.
+According to the National Funeral Directors Association (NFDA), the average cost of a funeral with viewing and burial in 2017 was $7,360.
+This figure has steadily increased with each passing year.

 Purchasing Burial Insurance